 Rousey will appear as coach one last time when she's at the Mandalay Bay Events Center on Saturday to support David Grant and Jessica Rakoczy in the final bouts against Chris Holdsworth and Julianna Pena, respectively.

-The ratings on TUF this season were lower than in some other years, but it's largely attributable to being on a third network in five seasons.
-Season 14 was on Spike, then seasons 15, 16 and 17 were on FX before moving to the new channel, Fox Sports 1, for Season 18.
+The ratings on TUF this season were lower than in some other years, but it's largely attributable to being on a third network in five season.
+Season 14 was on Spike, then seasons 15, 16 and 17 were on FX, before moving to the new channel, Fox Sports 1, for Season 18.

 The numbers for Season 18 likely would have been far lower without Rousey's presence bringing viewers week after week.

 She may not have come across as America's sweetheart, but anyone who expected her to be that didn't really know her in the first place.
 Rousey is an attractive woman with a quick wit and a gift for verbal warfare, and those talents along with her dominant fighting style have contributed to her popularity.